yunsupark1120/GL-EALSTM/readme.md

 3. Have the static files stored in the directory `data/attributes/attributes.csv`

-*This file should be present in the repository when cloning*

 4. Configure the `config.yml` file with the desired parameters.
 For more information on the parameters, refer to the [Config.yml](#2-configyml) section.
 *Chnging the name of the file might result in errors*